makermoekoe/Reflow-Controller/README.md

 Lib-versions are the latest ones when writing this.

-At the time of writing this, I did not yet find out, how to make the esptool.py settings in Visual Studio Code to be able to make the ESP32 chip settings (USB-CDC, SPIFFS etc etc).
+(Note from p1ngb4ck, adding this section : ) At the time of writing this, I did not yet find out, how to make the esptool.py settings in Visual Studio Code to be able to make the ESP32 chip settings (USB-CDC, SPIFFS etc etc).
 Therefore I currently use Arduino 2.0.3 IDE myself.
 Visual Studio Code has the advantage though, not to have to download&install dependencies (libraries) manually though.
 If anybody share some light into how to make these settings correctly in Visual Studio Code - you are mostly welcome to add this info by posting to issues section.
 TY.

 ## Features of the PCB: